assareh/tfc-agent/tfc-agent-ecs-multi/README.md

 git commit -m "adding my aws assume role policies" git push
 ```
-Review `./tfc-agent/tfc-agent-ecs-multi/files/sentinel_policy_set` to see the policies.
-One assumed roles policy is verifying the workspace to role names with a regex to ensure 1/1 mapping.
+Review `./tfc-agent/tfc-agent-ecs-multi/files/sentinel_policy_set/*.sentinel` to read the policies.
+The assumed_role policy is verifying the workspace name matches the role name using a regex to ensure 1/1 mapping and other service teams are trying to assume the wrong roles.

 1. You should have a policy repo now with your defined policies.
+In some cases a different team will want to manage security policy so build the `admin_sentinel_policies` workspace for this purpose.
+It that will be responsible for creating the policyset above and managing which workspaces get the policies through the tf file: `./tfc-agent/tfc-agent-ecs-multi/files/sentinel_policy_set/sentinel_policy_set.tf`.

-Next, build the TFCB Sentinel workspace that will link to this repo and automatically apply the policies after changes.
-Review your ADMIN workspace variables so you know what is available to your child workspaces and verify the tf_variables or correct in this file:
+Review `admin_ws_agentdemo` workspace variables so you know what is available to your sentinel workspaces and that the tf_variables are correct in this file:

 `./add_sentinel_workspace/ws_ADMIN_Sentinel_Policies.tf`
 ```
 cd ../tfc-agent/tfc-agent-ecs-multi/files/create_tfcb_workspaces/
-cp -rf ./add_sentinel_workspace/* ../
+cp -rf ./add_sentinel_workspace/* .
 git add .
 git commit -m "add sentinel ws and policy_set" git push
 ```
-This commit should trigger a run on your ADMIN workspace.
+This commit should trigger `admin_ws_agentdemo` to run a plan that will create `admin_ws_sentinel`.
 The new files you added will create a policy_set and a new workspace that will push out the latest policy updates anytime there are changes to the policies in the terraform-guides repo you forked.
 Now you should have a Sentinel policy set defined in TFCB and mapped to service_A and service_B workspaces.

 4. To test your policies are working, go into service_A workspace , click on variables, and edit `dev_role_arn`.
 The existing value should look something like...
 ```